dwar42vo/basic-scanlator/README.md

 # Features

-The script takes 6 arguments, which are "Source Language", "Target Language", "Translation Engine", "Mode", "Font" and "Translation File".
-Mode, Font and Translation File are optional.
+The script takes a number of arguments, 3 of which are required.
+These are "Source Language", "Target Language" and "Translation Engine".
+Other arguments, such as "Mode", "Font", "Image Format", "Optimizations", "Translation File" and "Quietness" are optional.

 The valid values for each of these are: